-The most common type of duties for a fully supported student is as a Teaching Assistant, providing teaching and grading services for departmental courses.
-Teaching Assistants are expected to serve up to 20 hours per week for 15 weeks per semester.
-All TAs with the full-support commitment receive the same level of funding, regardless of financial need or varying duties.
+As a part of the Ph.D. educational program, full-time Ph.D. students will receive an assignment as a Teaching Assistant or Research Assistant each term.
+Teaching Assistants provide teaching and grading assistance and are expected to spend up to 15 hours per week for 15 weeks per semester.
+All TAs with full-support commitments receive the same level of funding as any other fulltime, resident PhD student, regardless of financial need or varying assignments.

-A few fully supported students serve as Research Assistants for individual faculty members who have research grants or contracts.
-The selection of RAs is made by the faculty member providing the funds, subject to approval by the department Chair.
-Students with full-support commitments who are funded as RAs, or partially as RAs, serve up to 20 hours per week for 15 weeks per semester, and receive the same level of funding as TAs, regardless of financial need or varying duties.
+Research Assistants work with individual faculty members who have research grants or contracts.
+The selection of RAs is made by the faculty member providing the funds, subject to approval by the Department Head.
+All RAs with full-support commitments spend up to 15 hours per week for 15 weeks per semester on assigned research and receive the same level of funding as any other fulltime, resident PhD student, regardless of financial need or varying assignments.

-Outstanding eligible candidates may be nominated by the Department for certain diversity-encouraging Fellowships awarded competitively by the Engineering School.
-These also carry a full-support commitment contingent on satisfactory performance.
+Outstanding eligible candidates may be nominated by the Department for certain diversity-focused Fellowships awarded competitively by the Engineering School.
+These also carry a full-support commitment.

-Fully supported Ph.D. students are provided with sufficient salary to support their living expenses and allow them to devote full-time effort to their studies.
-Since TA, RA, and Fellowship funds are intended for this purpose, and not simply as pay for duties, it is to be understood that these students should not be employed outside the department during the academic year.
-The department reserves the right to rescind its full support commitment to a student found to be in violation of the above stipulations.
+Fully supported Ph.D. students are provided with a sufficient stipend to support their living expenses and allow them to devote fulltime effort to their studies.
+These students should not be employed outside the department during the academic year.
+The department reserves the right to adjust/reduce internal support to a student found to be in violation of the above stipulations so as to account for any external funding.
+There also may be academic/research performance ramifications to a student found to not be making satisfactory progress and also in violation of the above stipulations.

-All students supported as TAs are expected to make appropriate efforts to improve their language and communication skills, which may require participating in training and improvement courses offered by the university.
+All students supported as TAs are expected to satisfactorily complete their teaching duties as directed by the course instructors.
+If needed, they are also expected to make appropriate efforts to enhance their language and communication skills so as to be the most effective teacher possible, which may require participating in training and improvement courses offered by the university.

 Applied Mathematics and Statistics graduates elect one or two graduate student representatives early each Spring semester.
 The representatives attend all department faculty meetings (except where confidential matters are discussed) to provide the students’ point of view on issues being discussed.
 The representatives also provide a means for other students to raise issues, voice concerns, or propose changes anonymously.